foedus/MakingMud/README.md

 Look for a Mongo GUI like RockMongo.
-Update db admin to include new room fields and monster [Andrew] Use RegEx to abbreviate commands.
+Update db admin to include new room fields and monster [Andrew] Use RegEx to abbreviate commands.[STU]
 Implement gameloop in GameMaster to spawn Monsters + random Events.
 Spawn monster objects.
+[STU]
 Character creation system.
+[ANDREW]
 Experience verbs - look, who, search...
 Complete logout system (logout on command prompt; logout due to inactivity, logout due to "fatal error", etc.)
 Implement death.